kshedden/godata_workshop/why.md

 * Strongly typed, with a provision called "interfaces" for semi or full dynamic typing

-* Source files compile to static native binaries (alse can create libraries)
+* Source files compile to static native binaries (also can create libraries)

 * Simple, minimalist, robust, fast tools